Mozambique–Spain relations

-Mozambique–Spain relations are the bilateral and diplomatic relations between these two countries.
+Mozambique–Spain relations are the bilateral relations between these two countries.
 Mozambique has an embassy in Madrid.
 Spain has an embassy in Maputo.

-Diplomatic relations
+History

 Full embassy-level diplomatic relations between both countries were agreed in May 1977.
 In 1987, in the wake of a visit to Spain of Mozambican foreign minister Pascoal Mocumbi, both governments agreed on the training (on behalf of the Guardia Civil) of Mozambican agents specialised in counter-terrorist operations in the countryside.